Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ## Security

-File uploads and downloads are can be secured using standard Meteor `allow` and `deny` methods.
+File uploads and downloads can be secured using standard Meteor `allow` and `deny` methods.
 To best understand how CollectionFS security works, you must first understand that there are two ways in which a user could interact with a file: